BelledonneCommunications/linphone-sdk/README.md

 The steps to build the SDK are:

  1. Create and go inside a directory where the SDK will be built:
- `mkdir build-android && cd build-android`
+ `mkdir build-desktop && cd build-desktop`
  2. Execute CMake to configure the project:
  `cmake ..`
  3. Build the SDK:
  `cmake --build . --target sdk`

 You can pass some options to CMake at the second step to configure the SDK as you want.
-For instance, to build an iOS SDK (the default being Android):
+For instance, to build an iOS SDK (the default being Desktop):
  `cmake .. -DLINPHONESDK_PLATFORM=IOS`

 ## Upgrading your SDK